 - Hummus stores well and is great to make in advance if you're hosting or want to have on hand to snack during the week.

 There are only a few things you need to bring this dish together.
 And of course, the tomatoes are the star of the show!

-- Chickpeas: make sure to rinse and drain them before using.
+- Chickpeas: Make sure to rinse and drain them before using.

 - Tomatoes on the vine: Do they have to be on the vine?
 No. But are they really beautiful that way?
 Yes, definitely.
-Cherry tomatoes or other small tomatoes of your choosing would also work well here.
+Cherry tomatoes or other small tomatoes of your choice would also work well here.

 See full recipe below for detailed directions.